Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

   Run the application again.
   <br/><br/>
-  Yeap, that's correct we get the exact same response a 204 - No Content.
+ This time we get a 200 response and two curly braces signifying an empty object.

   ###Summary of what we have achieved so far!